ShellRuner/alx-system_engineering-devops/0x00-shell_basics/README.md

 ***Task5 :5.I love numbers
      Display current directory contents.Long format, with user and  group IDs displayed numerically and hidden files (tarting with .).

+***Task6 :6.Welcome
+    Create a scripte that creates a directory named my_first_directory in the /tmp/ directory.